Associate Professor neuropsychology and neurobiology of autism and children born extremely preterm

 Dr. Joseph received his doctorate in Clinical Psychology from the University of Massachusetts in 1996.
 He completed postdoctoral training in developmental neuropsychology in the Department of Psychiatry at Cambridge Hospital/Harvard Medical School.
 Dr. Joseph has been a faculty member of the Department of Anatomy and Neurobiology since 2001.

-Dr. Joseph teaches the following courses: Human Growth and Development (GMS MH 708), Neuroscience for Mental Health Professionals (MH 709), Elementary Biostatistics for the Biomedical Sciences (MS 700), Autism: Clinical and Neuroscience Perspectives (AN 713), and Developmental Cognitive Neuroscience (AN 716).
+Dr. Joseph teaches the following courses: Elementary Biostatistics for the Biomedical Sciences (MS 700), Autism: Clinical and Neuroscience Perspectives (AN 713), Developmental Cognitive Neuroscience (AN 716), Cognitive Neuroscience (AN 811), and Scientific Writing (AN 815).